Church of St. Ignatius Loyola (New York City): History

 The parish was established in 1851.
 It occupies "the site of the former St. Lawrence O'Toole Church, founded in 1851, and named for a twelfth-century bishop of Dublin by the parish's first pastor, the Rev. Eugene O'Reilly from Ireland.
+A wooden church was erected in 1852, which was replaced in 1853 by a modest brick structure through the hard work and fund raising by the Rev.Walter Quarter.

 The parish was entrusted to the care of the Society of Jesus in 1886 and marked the Jesuits' first major apostolate in the Yorkville area of New York.
 Late-nineteenth-century directories listed the address of St. Lawrence at the corner of Park Avenue and East 84th Street.

-The present grand limestone edifice stands as testimony to both the growing affluence and confidence of the Catholic community on New York's Upper East Side near the start of the 20th century as well as the ambitious determination of Fr.
+The church's present foundation was built 1884-1886 as the foundations to a planned Gothic design.
+The parish was transferred to Jesuit control in 1886.
+The present church was built 1895 to 1900 to the designs of architect J. William Schickel of Schickel & Ditmars, and dedicated on December 11, 1898, by the Most Reverend Michael Corrigan, third Archbishop of New York.
+The present building was erected among the increasing affluence and confidence of the Catholic community on the Upper East Side near the start of the 20th century as well as the ambitious determination of Fr.
 Neil McKinnon, S.J., pastor of the parish from 1893 to 1907.
 During his time, Martin J. Scott, later a noted author of novels and controversial literature, worked as assistant priest among the young (1902-1915) and built a day nursery in 1910.

 The church was declared a New York City Landmark on March 4, 1969.
 The church was added to the National Register of Historic Places on July 24, 1980.

-The church was used as the setting for the funeral of Logan Roy, a central character in the HBO television series Succession.
-Filming for the episode, which aired in May 2023, took place over two and a half days.
+The complex has been used as a filming location for the Woody Allen film Interiors, as well as television series, including the confessional scene in Gossip Girl (Season 1, Episode 8) and the elaborate funeral of Logan Roy in Succession (Season 4, Episode 9, filmed on-site in 2023).